Country Bedroom Ideas That Will Bring The South To You

 This mix of vintage and cabin-style shared room is to die for, featuring iron bed frames and the simplest but most precious soft-colored bedding.
 We especially love the use of the plaid blankets, which give this room an undeniable country decor accent and adds a comfortable, cozy aspect to a room that might otherwise look uptight and dorm-like.
 When decorating shared rooms, you get the best of both worlds!

-This bedroom mixes industrial style lighting and a dark gray palette with antlers and a wooden bench to make this cabin feel like it’s set up above the countryside and nuzzled deep into the mountains.
+This guest bedroom mixes industrial style lighting and a dark gray palette with antlers and a wooden bench to make this cabin feel like it’s set up above the countryside and nuzzled deep into the mountains.
 The cozy bedding, dim lighting and rug all come together beautifully to create an environment of calm.

 A cabin is only so much of a retreat without a signature, ultra-cozy fireplace.
-In this cabin-style country bedroom, a stone fireplace sits under a wooden beam ceiling that will make you feel like you’re miles from cell phone reception, work and responsibility each time you enter this cave-looking country chamber.
+In this cabin-style country master bedroom, a stone fireplace sits under a wooden beam ceiling that will make you feel like you’re miles from cell phone reception, work and responsibility each time you enter this cave-looking country chamber.

 One thing often found in cabins is the detailed and unique carved woodwork that is incorporated into everything from light fixtures to cabinets to bed frames.
 There is truly nothing like feeling like your home among the trees once belonged to the forest itself.
 Wooden home decor will make your country cabin feel as if you’re surrounded by nature even while indoors.

-A typical outdoorsy design palette of neutrals, greens, golden shades and sweater patterns come together effortlessly to make any country cabin bedroom look like a vacation home on the lake, far from the city.
-Hanging skis on the wall or displaying a stack of books on your bedside table are surefire ways to bring your favorite outdoor activities inside and show them off in your signature country space.
+A typical outdoorsy design palette of neutrals, greens, golden shades and sweater patterns come together effortlessly to make any country cabin bedroom look like a vacation house on the lake, far from the city.
+Hanging skis on the walls or displaying a stack of books on your bedside table are surefire ways to bring your favorite outdoor activities inside and show them off in your signature country space.

 Cream of the Crop Country Bedrooms

-A space that mixes country design with boho and modern elements, this bedrooms shows off a cozy fur rug and a beautiful wooden headboard, making it one of our favorites for a younger country-lover’s bedroom and easy to recreate in small spaces or dorm rooms.
+A space that mixes country design with boho and modern elements, this bedrooms shows off a cozy fur rug and a beautiful wooden headboard, making it one of our favorites for a younger country-lover’s bedroom design and easy to recreate in small spaces or dorm rooms.
 It’s full of style, fitting for the stylish cowgirl or the backpacker settling into their countryside retreat.

 With the exception of the lamps, each piece of furniture in this secluded cabin is made of a wood and accented with dark, sleek metal details and handles.
 We can’t get over the brilliant combination of minimalistic design and clean-cut wooden elements in this cabin that is fit for any visitor who appreciates a spectacular design.